lukaspustina/rat/README.md

     * [X] Use streams

+* [X] Move centerdevice browse-status to status --browse

 * [ ] Enchance Auths by --browser which opens a browser window.

-* [ ] Move centerdevice browse-status to status --browse

 * [ ] Make better use of error_chain by using Foreign errors